MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 - **Address business growth.** Contoso is growing and moving into new markets.
 It needs additional customer service agents.
 - **Scale.** The solution should be built so that Contoso can add more customer service agents as the business scales.
-- **Improve resiliency.**  In the past issues with the system affected internal users only.
+- **Improve resiliency.** In the past, issues with the system affected internal users only.
 With the new business model, external users will be affected, and Contoso need the app up and running at all times.

 ## Migration goals